baltejgiri/baltejgiri/README.md

 ### Mid-term goals

 The plan is to have a good understanding of **Python**.
 Python is a versatile programming language.
-The network automation is done using Python, it helps to automate repetative tasks like: Deploying multiple switches, updating policies and much more.
+The network automation is done using Python, it helps to automate repetitive tasks like: Deploying multiple switches, updating policies and much more.

 ### Long-term goals
 The short and mid-term goals are the objectives of long-term goals.
 The long-term goals are projected to be completed in 2-3 year of time frame.
 An additional aspect of working in Networking field is to adept with new technologies.
 ChatGPT is an perfect example of it.
 There will be some times when i will have to learn some additional skills based of the requirements of my professional career.
 The ultimate goal is to stay focused and continue learn.